Compensation

 Salary & Pay Adjustment Information

-The salary increase program for Faculty and Executive, Administrative and Professional (EAP) staff is based on merit.
+Merit increases for Faculty and Executive, Administrative and Professional (EAP) staff is based on merit.
 The merit pay adjustments reflect individual performance.
 Salary adjustments for equity, market and promotions are in addition to the merit increase.

-When an incumbent is identified as needing a special pay adjustment due to market, the adjustment is normally made during the salary increase program in addition to the merit increase.
-However, mid-year adjustments are occasionally made when justified by market and/or internal equity concerns, with the approval of the appropriate appointing officer, Human Resources and Vice President.
+When an incumbent is identified as needing a special pay adjustment due to market, the adjustment is normally made during merit planning.
+However, mid-year adjustments are occasionally made when justified by market and/or internal equity concerns, with the approval of the appropriate appointing officer, executive officer and Human Resources.

-Faculty and staff members are welcome to meet with the compensation analyst in Human Resources to review salary and title information.
-To pursue a resolution to a title and/or salary question/concern, the faculty or staff member will discuss their concerns with their supervisor.
+Faculty and staff members are welcome to meet with the compensation analyst in Human Resources to review salary information.
+To pursue a resolution to a salary question/concern, the faculty or staff member will discuss their concerns with their supervisor.
 If no resolution is reached, the faculty or staff member is welcome to meet with their appointing officer.
 If no resolution comes from this meeting, the faculty or staff member is welcome to meet with their executive officer.
 The executive officer's decision shall be final.

 Compensation/Wage Schedules